uoft-tapp/tapp-cp/README.md

 ## In case of container trouble

-If you are okay with losing all the data in the database, you can try `docker-compose down -v`, then `docker-compose up`.
+Try `docker-compose down -v` then `docker-compose up`.
 This should delete existing data for this project.

 `down -v` deletes all the volumes declared of the compose file.
-At time of writing, this blows away the files containing the postgres database in the postgres service, but has no effect on the rails service.
-The fact that it deletes ALL the volumes makes this a dangerous command, potentially disasterous in production.
+The fact that it deletes ALL the volumes makes this a dangerous command, potentially disastrous in production.

+Database information is stored in a named docker `volume` so it stays persistent.
+To see all docker volumes, run `docker volume ls`.
+You can run `docker volume rm <volume name>` to remove a volume.
+The volume storing the database data will be automatically recreated next time `docker-compose up` is run.

 To recreate the images the containers boot from, give `docker-compose up` the `--force-recreate` command line option like so: